nkuzman/helm-charts/charts/person-structure/README.md

   runAsGroup: 0
 ```

-Note that container level security context will be applied to both containers in Person structure pod (LiquiBase init container and Person structure container).
+Note that container level security context will be applied to both containers in Person structure pod (Liquibase init container and Person structure container).

 ### Customizing network setup